Physical Therapy For Wrist Tendinitis

 This feels like pain in your wrist which can radiate up into your elbow.

-If it’s De Quervain’s tendinitis, your pain will be focused by your thumb side of your wrist.
+If it’s De Quervain’s tendinitis, you’ll notice that the pain is located in the thumb side of your wrist.

 Pain may only manifest when your wrist is under strain or under pressure.